h12w/gspec/DESIGN.md

 RESTRICTION: To support concurency, there must be one context variable of type G per goroutine.
-So the Group method cannot be simply defined as a global function, and a top-level function of type RootFunc is mandatary.
+So the Group method cannot be simply defined as a global function, and a top-level function of type RootFunc is mandatary for writing tests.
 GSpec has to exchange some simplicty for concurency.
-(This could also be compensated by defining aliases for the Group method).
+(This could be compensated by defining aliases for the Group method).

 ###Test Gathering
 "go test" gathers test functions with specific function/file naming conventions.